mozilla/moz-forecasting/README.md

 One nice feature of metaflow is that a specific step can be configured to run in the cloud.
 This is done via the `@kubernetes` decorator.
 As with the command line argument, the docker image needs to be specified.
 It would go before the step decorator and would look somethign like `@kubernetes(image="us-docker.pkg.dev/moz-fx-mfouterbounds-prod-f98d/mfouterbounds-prod/moz-forecasting:latest", cpu=1)`

+### Backfills
+Backfills can be executed via `backfill.py`.
+It is run via `uv run` from the root of the project.
+The script iterates over all the months between `start_month` and `end_month` inclusive, setting `forecast_month` to each month and running the pipeline.
+It will raise an error if you attempt to write and at least one of the months included already has data (meaning that there is a `forecast_month` in the table equal to the month you are including).
+It is run from the root directly with the following arguments:
+- test_mode: whether or not to write to the test or prod table.
+This also controls whether it runs locall (False) or in Outerbounds (True)
+- start_month: the earliest month to include in the backfill
+- end_month: the latest month to include in the backfill.
+- config: path to the config file from the root of the project.
+This is required so that the output table can be checked
+- flow: path to the flow file from the root of the project

+An example of the command to run the `ad_tiles_forecast` pipeline for only `2024-02`: `uv run backfill.py  --start_month=2024-02 --end_month=2024-02 --config=moz_forecasting/ad_tiles_forecast/config_2025_planning_baseline.yaml  --flow=moz_forecasting/ad_tiles_forecast/flow.py`

 ## Development
 ### Tests
 Tests can be found in the `tests` directory and run with `uv run pytest`